 Then, they’ll be ready to try the abstract stage.
 At this point, children understand that numbers can be represented by symbols.
 They don’t need manipulatives or visual aids to do math problems.
 They can start using numbers and symbols such as + or – to solve math problems.

-The activities above will help your child to build their understanding of mathematical concepts so they can move through the different stages.
+Math activities will help your child build their understanding of mathematical concepts so they can move through the different stages.

 Now that you’re clear on all of the exciting new math concepts your pre-kindergartener will be exposed to and what skills they’ll practice, let’s talk about some games and activities you can play at home to help your child hone them.